-- 1. Sheep, swine and goats that make weight are eligible for the live ultrasound evaluation contest. - 2.
+- 1. Sheep, swine, and goats that make weight are eligible for the live ultrasound evaluation contest.
+Only animals that make weight will be ultrasound. - 2.
 Cost will be shared between Pueblo County and the exhibitor. - 3.
-Data will be collected by ultrasound technicians on Tuesday, July 18, 2023 from 6:00 AM to 12:00 noon in the barns.
-It is exhibitor's responsibility to bring swine, goats, and sheep to the ultrasound. - Ultrasound evaluation results and contest awards will be given during the Mandatory Showcase Sale meeting at 9:00am on Friday, July 21, 2023. - 5.
-Market beef will be judged by the separate carcass contest or ultrasound if available.
+Data will be collected by ultrasound technicians on Tuesday, July 16, 2024, from 6:00 AM to 12:00 noon in the barns.
+It is the exhibitor's responsibility to bring swine, goats, and sheep to the ultrasound. - 4.
+Ultrasound evaluation results and contest awards will be given during the Mandatory Showcase Sale meeting at 9:00am on Friday, July 19, 2024. - 5.
+Market beef will be judged by a separate carcass contest or ultrasound if available.